 Dark Sky.
 This weather forecasting app is amazing, enhanced by community input.
 Notifications include alerts if rain is heading your way — and it forecasts rainfall at your location down to the minute you’ll see the first drizzle.
 The community reacts by confirming or denying rainfall in your area, enhancing its forecasting and reporting power.
 How can a paddler do without it?
 Isn’t this what we need when looking up at the sky during a four-hour paddle?
 This is my go-to weather app at home, on the road or on the water.
 It follows you around.
 Very reliable.
 Very addictive.
 Free.
 By DarkSky.net

 Gas Buddy.
-This app is free, and it belongs on every mobile device, no matter your interests.
+This app is free, and it belongs on every mobile device.
 Gas Buddy will save you money, and not just nickels and dimes.
-Gas Buddy identifies your location and then delivers the price of gas at every gas station within a pre-set distance, sorted by distance from your location or by price.
-The prices are updated frequently by the mob — you and other users — and I have found it to be amazingly accurate.
-Enter a Zip Code or city you expect to pass on your journey, and it will give you a heads up on where to buy gas when you get there (includes maps).
+Gas Buddy identifies your location and delivers the price of gas at every gas station within a pre-set distance, sorted by distance from your location or by price.
+The prices are updated frequently by a large community of users, and I have found it to be accurate.
 Did I say it was indispensable?
+FREE.
+By Gas Buddy.

 WAZE.
 Another essential app to help make your journey a pleasant experience.
 The WAZE community, which includes you, keeps the app posted on problems that lie ahead.
 There are alerts for police, accidents, disabled vehicles, slow-moving traffic, obstacles in the road and more.
 It’s best to give control to your navigator, but you can alert WAZE to traffic problems with your voice.
 WAZE talks back to you with notifications from drivers ahead of you, and WAZE tracks your speed and path to alert drivers behind you.
 Easy to use and it’s FREE! by Google.